jgazeau/shadocs/exampleSite/content/english/markdown/blockquote.md

 ## Blockquote over several paragraphs

-To define a blockquote over several paragraphs, **add a greater than character at the start of each line, even empty** (always followed by a space for lines containing text).
+To define a blockquote over several paragraphs, **add a greater-than character (>) at line start, even empty** (always followed by a space for lines containing text).

 | Markdown | HTML | Rendering |
 | -------- | ---- | --------- |